Joseph H. Fichter, S.J., Papers (Part I)

 Abstract

-The papers of Joseph H. Fichter, S.J., document the life of a priest, scholar, and social reformer.
-As a pioneer in the sociology of religion and as a champion of social justice, Father Fichter has frequently found himself embroiled in controversy and conflict.
-That vigorous engagement with his times is reflected in these papers, which shed light upon the Catholic Church, the Society of Jesus, academic sociology, and the quest for social reform.
 Fichter has devoted himself primarily to the study of sociology.
 Although active in professional associations of sociologists and in teaching, he has made his mark mainly as a prolific author.
 He has written, as of mid-1991, twenty-nine books or major research reports, dozens of journal articles, and hundreds of reviews and articles in newspapers and magazines.
 His writings have examined myriad topics, including the sociology of education, race relations, and, most notably, the sociology of religion.
 And yet scholarship has been, for Fichter, a means to a larger end.
 He has long believed sociology should be an applied discipline that helps identify, understand, and solve human problems.
-That conviction has caused him to tackle controversial questions and to explore sensitive issues--and has on several occasions placed him at odds with those who preferred to leave certain issues unexamined and certain problems unattended.
+That conviction has caused him to tackle controversial questions and to explore sensitive issues-and has on several occasions placed him at odds with those who preferred to leave certain issues unexamined and certain problems unattended.
 His early sociological investigations of the Catholic Church, for example, drew criticism and attempts at suppression by some Church officials.
 And his efforts to desegregate the Church and other institutions, especially in the New Orleans area, elicited bitter attacks from segregationists.

 Arrangement Note

 This collection is arranged into six series: I. Correspondence (arranged chronologically); II.
 Research Projects (by project type and then chronologically); III.
 Civil Rights; IV.
 Subject Files (alphabetically); V. Printed Material (six subseries by item type); VI.
-Photographs & Personal Effects.
+Photographs and Personal Effects.

 Source of Acquisition